LinnyPurple/Lachlan-George-Joey/index.md

 To follow along with this document, you will need the following:
 - A computer with access to internet.
 - Basic knowledge of using a compiler.
-- A ASCII chart with all the ASCII characters and their decimal equivalent value.
+- A ASCII chart with all the ASCII characters and their decimal equivalent.
 - A calculator is optional, but will help in finding the greatest common factor.

 ---